nextflow-io/training/docs/basic_training/intro.md

 #### Python instead of bash

 If you're not completely comfortable with the bash code used in the example, don't worry!
 You can use whatever programming language you like within Nextflow `script` blocks.
-For example, here is the same example using Python code:
+For example, the `hello_py.nf` file contains the same example but using Python code:

 ```python title="nf-training/hello_py.nf" linenums="14"
 --8<-- "nf-training/hello_py.nf:14:18"